lukasnee/W25Q64_STM32H750VB-DevEBox/README.md

 - Add example `.ld` linker scripts for `bl_iram` and `bl_qspiflash` applications.
 - Add copies of datasheet PDFs of MCU and QSPI FLASH to the `docs` folder.
+- Pick a better name for the project.